 By measuring an employee’s time spent focusing vs. collaborating vs. multitasking, you can understand how often disruptions happen and how they affect employee productivity.
 Of course, every role is different — an engineer will have more “focus” time, whereas a sales position will have more “collaboration” time — and you can take this into account by comparing new employees to tenured ones in similar roles.
 Measuring productive time also helps you determine if additional training or development is necessary for new employees.

 Ensuring Visibility As You Monitor Remote Workers

-No matter where your employees are located, monitoring these remote worker monitoring metrics will get you started on the right path.
-However, there are additional remote worker monitoring concerns to be mindful of, particularly visibility and operational compliance.
+No matter where your employees are located, analyzing these metrics will get you started on the right path.
+However, there are additional concerns to be mindful of, particularly visibility and operational compliance.
 Many organizations struggle to achieve clear visibility into productivity across the enterprise, especially when remote teams are widely dispersed.
 Without the right remote workforce management software, you might miss out on opportunities to understand your team’s behavior more deeply.